-He also contended that he was a law abiding citizen and the case was "nothing but a political vendetta".
+He also contended that he is a law abiding citizen and the case was "nothing but a political vendetta".

 Vadra also submitted that he was socially active and had strong roots in society.
 Being a family man, there was no chance for him to abscond.

-Arora is alleged to be an employee of Vadra's firm Skylight Hospitality LLP.
-He was being investigated on charges of money laundering for purchase of London properties worth 1.9 million pounds allegedly owned by Vadra.
+Arora, is alleged to be an employee of Vadra's firm Skylight Hospitality LLP.
+He was being investigated on charges of money laundering for the purchase of London properties worth 1.9 million pounds allegedly owned by Vadra.